-You’ve read about some of the books and learned a bit about the series, stand alone’s, movies and even some games.
+You’ve read about some of the books and learned a bit about the book series, stand alone’s, movies and even some games.
 Now I want to tell you about James Patterson, the author.
+The fantastic prolific author.

 James Brendan Patterson

 Selling more than 325 million books, American Author and Philanthropist James Patterson works out of his home office in Palm Beach, Florida.
 He was born in Newburgh, New York on March 22, 1947.
 (He’s an Aries).
 The son of Isabelle (Morris) a teacher and Charles Patterson, an insurance salesman.
 James also has three sisters.

 He was valedictorian of his high school class.
 Surprisingly, James was not much into reading until after high school.
 He did start writing casually at the age of 19.

 James worked his way through college at a mental hospital in Belmont, Massachusetts, there he began scribbling stories.